 Given the soft character of the payment rules provided for in the GCC, the parties are free to agree that a certain amount be retained from the final or each partially payable amount, as a security for the quality of the works during the contractual and/or statutory liability period.
 However, as far as the public projects are concerned, Art.
 72 and 302 of the Public Procurement Law provide that, as a security for the above purposes, the contracting authority may request the submission by the contractor of either a letter of guarantee or a note of deposit with the Consignment Deposits and Loans Fund.

 Government construction contracts require retention of not less than 10% of the contract value until preliminary handover and confirmation of payment of taxes.

 Retention sums are monies deducted from progress claims to protect the owner/employer in the event that a Contractor fails or defaults in its performance of the contract.
-This is in certain ways similar to other forms of security discussed in question 13 above.
-Apart from the Public Works Department standard form 203/A, most standard forms of contract in Malaysia provide for retention sums.
+This is in certain ways similar to other forms of security discussed in Question 13 above.
+Apart from the PWD Form 203A, most standard forms of contract in Malaysia provide for retention sums.
 The courts have held that, in the absence of a contract to the contrary, an owner/employer should maintain retention sums in a separate account on trust for the contractor.